zerofltexx/custom-conversation/docs/supported-providers.md

 Gemini is supported via the Google AI Studio API.
 The base URL is not currently configurable due to a LiteLLM [bug](https://github.com/BerriAI/litellm/issues/7830).
 This will be enabled once the underlying bug is fixed.
 Streaming and tool calling are supported.
 ### OpenRouter
 OpenRouter is supported natively.
 The base URL is configurable to support proxies or other providers that are compatible with the OpenRouter API.
 Streaming and tool calling are supported, but be aware that many of OpenRouter's free models do not support tool calling.
+### Mistral
+Mistral is supported natively.
+The base URL is configurable to support proxies.
+Streaming and tool calls are supported.

 ## Support through the OpenAI API
 ### Ollama